-Our research is focussed mainly on terrestrial slugs.
-In addition to faunistic work and investigations of life history, we study mating behaviour and reproduction, partly because this is linked with speciation and taxonomy.
-Our research includes observations of mating behaviour, but also paternity analyses, estimations of fecundity, morphology, enzyme electrophoresis and DNA analyses.
+We focus mainly on terrestrial slugs.
+In addition to faunistic work and investigations of life history, we study mating and reproduction, partly because this is linked with speciation and taxonomy.
+Our research includes observations of mating behaviour, paternity analyses, estimations of fecundity, morphology, and DNA analyses.

-A further focus is invasive pest species.
+A special focus is invasive pest species.
 This includes faunistic studies both in Europe and North America.
-We also study the immigration process of the slug pest Arion lusitanicus and its interaction with the native Arion rufus.
+We also study the immigration process of the slug pest Arion vulgaris and its interaction with the native Arion ater.

-For research projects see Personal Home Pages of Reise and Hutchinson.
+For further details of our research projects and the associated publications, see the home pages of Heike Reise and John Hutchinson.

 What genetics tells us about the origin and spread of Deroceras invadens

 Since describing D. invadens as a new species of slug, we have reviewed published data on the timing and extent of its global spread and also studied its spread in our area over the border into Poland.
 Most recently we have used genetic variation to identify its origin as the southern part of Italy.
 Unlike elsewhere in its range, the haplotypes there are usually unique to a site, and the genetic differences correlate with geographic distance apart.
 This work also shows that import controls into North America and Australasia have been successful to the extent of stopping entry of some of the commonest European haplotypes.
 A Bayesian skyline plot considerably overestimated how long ago the population expansion of D. invadens occurred: the general lesson is that for recent population expansions one must use a much higher substitution rate than those conventionally used, which have been calibrated by ancient geological or climatic events.
 [Link to abstract]